 Journal Articles, Book Chapters, and Encyclopaedia Entries

-- Sixteen entries (10,500 words in total) in London’s East End: A Short Encyclopedia, ed. by Kevin A. Morrison (Jefferson, NC: McFarland & Co): ‘Aldgate’, ‘Dissenting academies’, ‘East End My Cradle’ (novel by Willy Goldman), ‘Emanuel Litvinoff’, ‘Jew Boy’ (novel by Simon Blumenfeld), ‘Journey Through a Small Planet’ (novel by Emanuel Litvinoff), ‘“Limehouse”’ (poem by Clement Attlee), ‘Mile End’, ‘Oswald Mosley’, ‘Rodinsky’s Room’ (non-fiction book by Rachel Lichtenstein and Iain Sinclair), ‘Rudolf Rocker’, ‘Simon Blumenfeld’, ‘Spitalfields’, ‘The Satanic Verses’ (novel by Salman Rushdie), ‘Willy Goldman’, and ‘Wolf Mankowitz’ (forthcoming).
+- Seventeen entries (11,000 words in total) in London’s East End: A Short Encyclopedia, ed. by Kevin A. Morrison (Jefferson, NC: McFarland & Co): ‘Aldgate’, ‘Dissenting academies’, ‘East End My Cradle’ (novel by Willy Goldman), ‘Emanuel Litvinoff’, ‘Jew Boy’ (novel by Simon Blumenfeld), ‘Journey Through a Small Planet’ (novel by Emanuel Litvinoff), ‘“Limehouse”’ (poem by Clement Attlee), ‘Mile End’, ‘Oswald Mosley’, ‘Rodinsky’s Room’ (non-fiction book by Rachel Lichtenstein and Iain Sinclair), ‘Rudolf Rocker’, ‘Simon Blumenfeld’, ‘Spitalfields’, ‘Spitalfields Market’, ‘The Satanic Verses’ (novel by Salman Rushdie), ‘Willy Goldman’, and ‘Wolf Mankowitz’ (forthcoming).

 - ‘Private Libraries’, in The Palgrave Encyclopedia of Romantic-Era Women’s Writing, eds.
 Natasha Duquette, Susanne Schmid, et al. (Basingstoke and New York: Palgrave Macmillan, 2021).
 Please click here for more.